JNedelinov/exercise-repo/README.md

 # exercise-repo

 Repo made for exercises

-This project will contain
+This project will contain...

 Repository made for exercises and testing

+Aloha, again !!!